-Prerequisites: HORT 3153, and BIOL 1113 and BIOL 1111 or PBIO 1404.
+Prerequisites: HORT 3153, PBIO 1404.

 Description: A study of the relationship between turf physiology and modern turf management practices.
 Concepts of stand ecology with emphasis on species dominance in stressful environments.
 May not be

 HORT 4493 Athletic Field Management

 Description: Principles, practices and challenges associated with natural turf- covered athletic field management; field construction, maintenance and evaluation of playing surface quality; soil physical properties influencing management and field use, construction and maintenance materials specification, and traction, hardness and ball response factors.
 Offered in combination with HORT 5493.
 No credit for both HORT 4493 and HORT 5493.